zbynekdrlik/obs-yt-player/phases/Phase-02-Dependency-Setup.md

 1. Load the script in OBS
 2. Verify tools download to `<cache_dir>/tools/`
 3. Check that both yt-dlp and FFmpeg executables are present
-4. Verify console shows appropriate log messages
+4. Verify console shows appropriate log messages (5 progress entries max per download)
 5. Test that tools work by running them manually from the tools directory
 6. Ensure OBS remains responsive during download
+7. Verify no log spam (should see only milestone percentages)

 ## Commit
 After successful testing, commit with message: